Fantom-foundation/go-lachesis/README.md

 system* which takes care of broadcasting and ordering the transactions across all replicas before feeding them back to the application's *state*.

-Babble is an ordering system that plugs into any application thanks to a very simple JSON-RPC interface over TCP.
+Lachesis is an ordering system that plugs into any application thanks to a very simple JSON-RPC interface over TCP.
 It uses a consensus algorithm, to replicate and order the transactions, and a blockchain to represent the resulting list.
 A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction.
-So, instead of applying commands directly to the *state*, Babble applications must forward the commands to Babble and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.
+So, instead of applying commands directly to the *state*, Lachesis applications must forward the commands to Lachesis and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.